UPDATE: January 11, 2019 - The Foothills Trail is completely open.

 The Foothills Trail is a 12-foot wide non-motorized asphalt trail / linear park suitable for bicycles, walking, in-line skates and wheel chairs.
 It also has a soft shoulder path for equestrians.

-Completed paved sections include 15 miles from Meeker to the South Prairie Creek in South Prairie and a 2 mile section in Buckley.
-Our future plan is to continue the trail to Puyallup where it connects with the Riverwalk Trail then ultimately to Tacoma and Sumner where we will connect with the Interurban Trail that now extends through Kent and Auburn.
-The trail in Buckley will continue east to King County and Enumclaw.
+The trail begins in the City of Puyallup at 13810 80th Street and continues through the Puyallup Valley to the City of Orting before beginning a small climb to the Town of South Prairie and City of Buckley.
+The trail terminates at the White River in Buckley.
+The future plan is to continue the trail to Puyallup where it connects with the Riverwalk Trail then ultimately to Tacoma and Sumner where it will connect with the Interurban Trail that now extends through Kent and Auburn.
+The trail in Buckley will continue east into King County and Enumclaw.

 A rail-trail is an abandoned rail bed used as a non-motorized public trail with transportation and recreation in mind.
 There are over 10,000 miles of rail-trail in the U.S. Some abandoned rail lines have been rail-banked, which keeps the corridor in one ownership.
 However, to assemble the Foothills Trail, each segment of trail was painstakingly purchased or, in some cases, donated to Pierce County.
 Federal and state grant funds are used to construct the trial segments into existing and ongoing Foothills Trail.